 Black Lives Matter: Poems for a New World, published in November 2020, presents poems and short prose from around the world responding to Black Lives Matter.
 The anthology was initiated and edited by Ambrose Musiyiwa of CivicLeicester in July 2020.

 Gabriel is a spoken word artist who shares his experiences and views through his poetry; exploring race, political discourse, Black youth culture in Britain infused with African history.
 Using hip-hop-influenced rhymes and story-telling, Gabriel seeks to take audiences on a journey that educates, challenges and inspires.
-He has performed at the 2019 Manchester International Festival and opened for Robyn Travis’s Freedom from the Streets book launch.
+He performed at the 2019 Manchester International Festival and opened for Robyn Travis’s Freedom from the Streets book launch.

 Jade Williams is a Black, Queer, multi-disciplinary artist from Manchester working in dance, poetry, writing, performance, and creative facilitation.
 She has performed her poetry at venues and events including STUN, Emergency, Tickle My Fancy, Allure of Sorts (commissioned by Tape and Scaffold Gallery), and NIAMOS.

 Meduulla is a 21-year-old Zimbabwean-born conscious rapper raised in Manchester.
 She began writing poetry with the Manchester writing collective, Young Identity.
 From this, she developed a music career that has seen her work with Wiley, Nia Archives, and Aitch.
-Medulla is working with Imperial War Museum North for Refugee Week 2021.
+Medulla worked with Imperial War Museum North for Refugee Week 2021.

 Ambrose Musiyiwa is a poet, journalist, and photographer.
 His journalism, short stories, and essays have been published in newspapers and magazines in the UK, Zimbabwe, the US, and South Korea.
 His poem The Man Who Ran Through The Tunnel has been translated into 12 languages.
 Ambrose is a University of Manchester/CAN PhD candidate in the Department of Drama.